Tobacco laws for artistic performances

 - further information

 This legislation is designed to protect people from exposure to

-A place or area is enclosed if it is fully enclosed or is at least partially covered by a ceiling and has walls such that the total area of the ceiling and wall surfaces exceeds 70% of the total notional ceiling and wall area.
+A place or area is enclosed if it is fully enclosed or is at least partially covered by a ceiling and has walls such that the total area of the ceiling and wall surfaces exceeds 70 per cent of the total notional ceiling and wall area.

-Please consider if smoking is an essential element to the performance.
+Please consider if smoking (including using an e-cigarette) is an essential element to the performance.
 Applicants will be asked to explain why they consider smoking to be essential and provide details of alternatives to smoking that have been considered and why these are not regarded as satisfactory.
 The intention of the legislation is to provide protection from exposure to

 Contractual obligations to present a performance as it was written may not be considered as sufficient reason to grant an exemption, as these arrangements cannot compel producers to contravene a law.